Brammar Supports Black Lives Matter

-After Guido reported that Jess Brammar was in the running to become head of BBC News, and that this was controversial given she’d promoted a woke agenda as editor of Huffington Post, some people who should know better claimed this was untrue.
-Jess had made it hard to produce evidence because she’d deleted thousand of her tweets going back a decade.
+After Guido reported that Jess Brammar was in the running to become head of BBC News, and that this was controversial given she’d promoted a woke agenda as editor of the Huffington Post, some people who should know better claimed this was untrue.
+Jess had made it hard to produce evidence because she’d deleted thousands of her tweets going back a decade.
 Which was eyebrow-raising in itself.

 On Brammer’s Instagram account, Guido found that on the BLM campaign’s social media “Blackout Tuesday” last June, Brammar joined with other BLM supporters in posting a black square to signal her support for the campaign which has some far out policies – including defunding the police.
 Given she is seeking a position of great sensitivity (in that the role involves setting the tone for the nation’s dominant BBC news channels and guaranteeing the impartiality of the output), this is not insignificant.
 If she were currently employed by the BBC this would be in breach of the BBC’s new social media guidelines established by Tim Davie…